-1.6.
-RELATED LITERATURE
+1.4 RELATED LITERATURE

-Literature related to IA-32 processors is listed on-line at the following Intel web site:
+Literature related to IA-32 processors is listed on-line at this link:

-http://developer.intel.com/design/processors/
+http://developer.intel.com/design/processor/

-Some of the documents listed at this web site can be viewed on-line; others can be ordered online.
+Some of the documents listed at this web site can be viewed on-line; others can be ordered.
 The literature available is listed by Intel processor and then by the following literature types: applications notes, data sheets, manuals, papers, and specification updates.

-The following literature may be of interest:
+See also:

-- Data Sheet for a particular Intel IA-32 processor. - Specification Update for a particular Intel IA-32 processor.

-- AP-485, Intel Processor Identification and the CPUID Instruction, Order Number 241618. - AP-578, Software and Hardware Considerations for FPU Exception Handlers for Intel Architecture Processors, Order Number 243291. - Intel[®] Pentium[®] 4 and Intel[®] XeonTM Processor Optimization Reference Manual, Order Number 248966.
+- The data sheet for a particular Intel IA-32 processor - The specification update for a particular Intel IA-32 processor - AP-485, Intel Processor Identification and the CPUID Instruction, Order Number 241618 - IA-32 Intel® Architecture Optimization Reference Manual, Order Number 248966

+ABOUT THIS MANUAL

-Introduction to the IA-32 Architecture
+IA-32 Intel® Architecture

-CHAPTER 2 INTRODUCTION TO THE IA-32 INTEL ARCHITECTURE
+CHAPTER 2 IA-32 INTEL® ARCHITECTURE

-The exponential growth of computing power and personal computer ownership made the computer one of the most important forces that shaped business and society in the second half of the twentieth century.
-Computers are expected to continue to play crucial roles in the growth of technology, business, and new arenas.
+The exponential growth of computing power and ownership has made the computer one of the most important forces shaping business and society in the second half of the twentieth century.
+Computers continue to play crucial roles in the growth of technology, business, and new arenas.

-The IA-32 Intel Architecture has been at the forefront of the computer revolution and is today the preferred computer architecture, as measured by the computers in use and total computing power available in the world.
-The two major factors that drive the popularity of IA-32 architectureare are: (1) software compatibility (2) and the fact that each generation of IA-32 processors delivers significantly higher performance.
+IA-32 Intel Architecture has been at the forefront of the computer revolution and is today the preferred computer architecture, as measured by computers in use and the total computing power available in the world.

+2.1 BRIEF HISTORY OF THE IA-32 ARCHITECTURE

-This chapter provides a brief historical summary of the IA-32 architecture, from the Intel 8086 processor to the latest version implemented in the Pentium 4 and Intel Xeon processors.
+The following sections provide a summary of the major technical steps toward the current IA-32 architecture, from the Intel 8086 processor to the latest Pentium 4 and Intel Xeon processors.
+For detailed historical data, go to the following link: